ierturk/fastdds-rpc/README.md

 - GNU Make
 - VS Code
 - A third-party prebuilt 32-bit library, `ExampleLib`, used for enabling communication between the 32-bit proxy side and the 64-bit invoker side.
+- gTest and gMock for test suite for testing and mocking
 ## Libraries from Conan center
 - FastDDS
 - FastDDS CDR